 Modular (BOCA) homes can ONLY go on top of a crawlspace or basement.
 These homes do not require steel I-beams and do not have frames under them.
 Modular Homes are built to local building codes and are considered “stick-built” homes.
 For financing and appraisals, they are also viewed as regular stick-built construction.

 Piers are cement cylinders that go under the frame of the home at every blocking station (typically about every 8 ft.).
-Piers are normally 18 inches in diameter and go 42 inches deep.
+Piers are normally 28 inches in diameter and go 42 inches deep.
 This goes down below the frost line.
 That way, when the ground freeze and rises, the prefab homes stay anchored in place.
 Sometimes, in a location with very sandy soil, piers can be shallower than the 42 inches.
-(This will be a Flat Set.)

 Slab with Piers

 This is a slab with piers underneath it.
-This is a very common foundation.
-(See above for slab and pier definitions.
-This will be a Flat Set.)
+This is the most common foundation for singlewides and doublewides.
+(See above for slab and pier definitions)

-This is basically the same thing as a crawlspace, just deeper (read above description).
-Modulars do not have a frame or I-beams and only need an 8-foot wall.
+This is basically the same thing as a crawlspace, just deeper.
+Modular homes do not have a steel frame or I-beams and sit on either an 8 or 9 foot wall.
+The walls are generally concrete except in daylight or walkout areas.
 In order to have bedrooms in the basement, egress/daylight windows are required in each bedroom.
 This allows for a safe and accessible escape in case of fire.
-(This will be a Roll-On Set and might require a crane.)

 A solid rectangle of cement the same size as the home.
-We recommend pours an extra 2 inches on each side to make it easier to install skirting or lay perimeter blocks.
+We recommend pouring an extra 2 inches on each side to make it easier to install skirting or lay perimeter blocks.
 Slabs are typically 4 inches thick.
 We recommend pouring a 12 inch footing/rat wall along the end that the home will be pulled/backed on to prevent any cracking.
 A slab without piers is called a “floating slab.”
 This is because without the piers to anchor it, when the ground freezes and expands, the slab may slightly rise.
-(This will be a Flat Set.)

 This is a 48 inch deep rectangle that is excavated out to match the size of the home.
-Typically, a crawlspace has poured walls and a poured floor.
-Sometimes, a blocked wall is done and the floor is sometimes pea-stone gravel on top of a vapor barrier.
+Typically, a crawlspace has poured walls and a poured floor when installing a modular home.
 On top of the wall (blocked or poured) a sill plate (2×6 treated lumber) is installed.
 This is what the perimeter of the home sits on.
-With doublewides, steel beams will be required to go across it (normally about 4, depending on the home size, layout, and structure) which require beam pockets in the wall.
-Under each beam will be a jack post that will be on top of a footing.
+For a doublewide, the home sits on blocking stations positioned on each pier.
+Piers are normally placed 8 feet apart under the I-beams of the house.
+A blocked wall is often erected around the perimeter after the home is set.
 Proper venting and an access door will be required to meet building codes.
-(This will be a Roll-On Set and might require a crane.)

 My wife and I purchased a home from Preferred to place on land.
 The experience was fantastic and the home is beautiful.
 Everyone from the Sales person to the other office girls, Mary & Sherri, through the Set-up, Service, Drywall crews and the owner went above and beyond in every area!
 I would HIGHLY recommend Preferred to everyone I know and if we ever planned to move again we would order from Preferred and do it over again.